sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/install.md

 keywords: installation package
-description: Where to download the installation package of the Hardware Sentry Exporter for Prometheus.
+description: Where to download the installation package of the Hardware Sentry OpenTelemetry Collector.

 # Installation